erichthen/snake-ai-web/README.md

 <ins>**How to play**</ins>
 **1.clone repository**
 **1.5.Have python installed**
-**2.check that you have tkinter with python3 -m tkinter or python -m tkinter**
 **2.5. install simpleaudio: pip install simpleaudio>**
 **3.run with python3 main.py or python main.py**
 **4.Choose your game speed, snake color, food color, bg color (use name of color i.e. "black")**